Bad Genius (Philippine TV series)

-Bad Genius is a Philippine crime thriller series directed by Derick Cabrido and starring Atasha Muhlach, Jairus Aquino, Gab Lagman, and Hyacinth Callado.
+Bad Genius is a Philippine crime thriller television series directed by Derick Cabrido and starring Atasha Muhlach, Jairus Aquino, Gab Lagman, and Hyacinth Callado.
 It is the Philippine television adaptation of the 2017 Thai film of the same name.
 It premiered on Viva One on July 17, 2025 with new episodes released every Friday until October 10, 2025.

 Synopsis

 A top student at Colegio de San Gabriel Possenti exposes the school's exploitation of pupils and retaliates by converting cheat sheets into a business.